CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 FluxBoundaryCondition: ContinuousBoundaryFunction linear_drag at (Nothing, Nothing, Nothing)
 ```

-Next, we create the immersed boundary condition by adding the argument `z` to `linear_drag` and imposing drag only on "bottom" facets of the immersed boundary:
+Next, we create the immersed boundary condition by adding the argument `z` to `linear_drag`
+and imposing drag only on "bottom" facets of cells that neighbor immersed cells:

 ```jldoctest immersed_bc
 julia> @inline immersed_linear_drag(x, y, z, t, u) = - 0.2 * u